alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 This is an easier argument to make for journal papers and monographs than data, as for the reasons outlined above datasets may not receive a representative number of citations.

-It should also be noted when taking a view of impact over long timescales that changes in the landscape will have a significant effect.
+It should be noted when taking a view of impact over long timescales that changes in the landscape will have a significant effect.
 Due to the growth in usage of services like Twitter and Facebook, the impact of resources measured in raw tweets and posts will naturally seem less